 - The Nurse Corps Loan Repayment Program is offered by the Bureau of Health Workforce.
 Awards funds are based on your job role and location as a nurse.

 - Hospital loan repayment programs are specific to location.
-Cleveland Clinic and Craig Hospital are two of many programs that offer assistance to nurses.
+Craig Hospital is one of many programs that offer assistance to nurses.

 - The Nurse Faculty Loan Program is an incentive to bring qualified educators to schools.
 The program authorizes up to 85% cancellation of student loans.
 The program is renewed annually based on available funds.

 - The National Health Service Corps Loan Repayment Program offers up to $50,000 of student loans to be forgiven.
-You’ll need to work full time at an HPSA site with a score of 14-26 for two years to be eligible for the full $50,000.
+You’ll need to work full time at an HPSA site for two years to be eligible for the full $50,000.